 Limonene is another allergen that lots of people need to avoid.
-I can also list those oils if you would find that helpful.
+Read more about limonene on this blog.

 I should add that all my products are completely free from “fragrance” or “perfume”.
 These are words used to describe synthetic ingredients that are added to products, and they are bad for you, particularly if you have very sensitive skin.